OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Network Setup

-To be able to get a man-in-the-middle position your machine should be in the same wireless network as the mobile phone and the gateway it communicates to.
+To be able to get a man-in-the-middle position your host computer should be in the same wireless network as the mobile phone and the gateway it communicates to.
 Once this is done you need the IP address of your mobile phone.

 [bettercap](https://github.com/bettercap/bettercap "bettercap") can be used during network penetration tests in order to simulate a man-in-the-middle (MITM) attack.
-This is achieved by executing [ARP poisoning or spoofing](https://en.wikipedia.org/wiki/ARP_spoofing "ARP poisoning/spoofing") to the target machines.
-When such an attack is successful, all packets between two machines are redirected to a third machine that acts as the man-in-the-middle and is able to intercept the traffic for analysis.
+This is achieved by executing [ARP poisoning or spoofing](https://en.wikipedia.org/wiki/ARP_spoofing "ARP poisoning/spoofing") to the target computers.
+When such an attack is successful, all packets between two computers are redirected to a third computer that acts as the man-in-the-middle and is able to intercept the traffic for analysis.

 For a full dynamic analysis of a mobile app, all network traffic should be intercepted.
 To be able to intercept the messages several steps should be considered for preparation.

 #### bettercap Installation

 bettercap is available for all major Linux and Unix operating systems and should be part of their respective package installation mechanisms.
-You need to install it on your machine that will act as the MITM.
+You need to install it on your host computer that will act as the MITM.
 On macOS it can be installed by using brew.

 ```bash
 $ brew install bettercap